SPECIAL EDUCATION RECORDS

 Guidance on the Disclosure of Student Records

 In general, written consent must be given by a parent or eligible student to release student records or to disclose the personally identifiable information contained in those records to other persons and agencies.
 Written consents must state which records are released, to whom they are released, and the reason for the release.
+When parents authorize sharing records with other parties, the records are shared either through provision of copies or by secure electronic transmission.
 Below you will find information on when written consent is required for disclosure of records and the exceptions when written consent is not required.

 Disclosures That Require Parent(s) or Eligible Student Consent